Infineon/mtb-example-wifi-secure-tcp-client/README.md

 | LED (BSP) | CYBSP_USER_LED | User LED to show output |

-This example uses the Arm Cortex®-M4 (CM4) CPU of PSoC 6 MCU to execute an RTOS task: TCP Client task.
+This example uses the Arm Cortex®-M4 (CM4) CPU of PSoC 6 MCU to execute an RTOS task; TCP Client task.
 At device reset, the default Cortex-M0+ (CM0+) application enables the CM4 CPU and configures the CM0+ CPU to go to sleep.

-In this example, TCP client establishes a secure connection with a TCP server through SSL handshake.
-During the SSL handshake, client presents its SSL certifcate for verification and also verifies the server's identity to which it is connecting to.
-The client's SSL certificate used in this example is a self signed SSL certificate.
+In this example, TCP Client establishes a secure connection with a TCP Server through SSL handshake.
+During the SSL handshake, the client presents its SSL certifcate for verification and also verifies the server's identity to which it is connecting.
+The client's SSL certificate used in this example is a self-signed SSL certificate.
 See [Creating a Self-Signed Certificate](#creating-a-self-signed-ssl-certificate) for more details.
-Once the SSL handshake completes successfully, the TCP client controls the user LED ON or OFF based on the command received from the TCP server.
+Once the SSL handshake completes successfully, the TCP Client controls the user LED ON or OFF based on the command received from the TCP server.

 ### Creating a Self-Signed SSL Certificate
-The TCP client demonstrated in this example uses a self-signed SSL certificate.
+The TCP Client demonstrated in this example uses a self-signed SSL certificate.
 This means that there is no third-party certificate issuing authority, commonly referred to as CA, involved in the authentication of the client.
 Servers connecting to the this client must have an exact copy of the SSL certificate to verify the client's identity.

 Do the following to generate a self-signed SSL certificate: